 Q: Where can I get more information on installation and operation of my Bixpy Jet?

-In addition to the videos in this website and the videos currently on our YouTube Channel, we will continue to add a series of videos produced on this website and on our Youtube channel prior to shipping in March that will detail the installation of the different options for your Bixpy Jet.
+In addition to the videos in this website and the videos currently on our YouTube Channel, we will continue to add a series of videos produced on this website and on our Youtube channel prior to shipping that will detail the installation of the different options for your Bixpy Jet.
 Additionally, you will receive a full user manual with installation instructions in the box.